AnanthaRajuC/anantharajuc.github.io/_posts/2019-02-10-git-distributed-version-control-system.markdown

 #### Introduction

-**Git** is a distributed version-control system for tracking changes in source code during software development.
+**Git** is software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.
+Its goals include speed, data integrity, and support for distributed, non-linear workflows.

 Local repository consists of three **trees** maintained by git.